TrenchBoot/linux/Documentation/security/launch-integrity/principles.rst

 Dynamic Launch
 --------------

-Modern CPUs architectures provides a mechanism to re-initialize the system to a "known good" state without requiring a power event.
-This re-initialization event is the event for a dynamic launch and is referred to as the Dynamic Launch Event (DLE).
+Modern CPU architectures provide a mechanism to re-initialize the system to a "known good" state without requiring a power event.
+This re-initialization is the starting point for a dynamic launch and is referred to as The Dynamic Launch Event (DLE).
 The DLE functions by accepting a software payload, referred to as the Dynamic Configuration Environment (DCE), that execution is handed to after the DLE is invoked.
 The DCE is responsible for bringing the system back to a running state.
-Since the dynamic launch is not tied to a power event like the static launch, this enables a dynamic launch to be initiated at any time and multiple times during a single power life cycle.
+Since the dynamic launch is not tied to a power event like the static launch is, this enables a dynamic launch to be initiated at any time and multiple times during a single power life cycle.
 This dynamism is the reasoning behind referring to this system launch as "dynamic".